 Segmenting your email subscribers is important so you can create targeted emails for them.
 You can then create separate email campaigns and separate drip flows for your readers.

 Isn’t it annoying to receive an email which has nothing to do with you or with your interests?
-Sending irrelevant emails will make you lose subscribers quickly.
+Sending cold irrelevant emails will guarantee that you lose subscribers quickly and get your emails marked as spam.

 Segmentation of your readers will lead to higher open rates and higher sales conversions.
 Some examples of ways to segment your readers is by industry or interest.